1a1a11a/PyMimircache/docs/User/installation.rst

 Installation
 ============

-This part of the documentation covers the installation of mimircache.
-Mimircache currently has the following dependencies:
+This part of the documentation covers the installation of PyMimircache.
+PyMimircache currently has the following dependencies:

 **pkg-config, glib, scipy, numpy, matplotlib**